 Employer-Liability Systems.
 Under these systems, workers are usually protected through labor codes that require employers, when liable, to provide specified payments or services directly to their employees.
 Specified payments or services can include the payment of lump-sum gratuities to the aged or disabled; the provision of medical care, paid sick leave, or both; the payment of maternity benefits or family allowances; the provision of temporary or long-term cash benefits and medical care in the case of a work injury; or the payment of severance indemnities in the case of dismissal.
 Employer-liability systems do not involve any direct pooling of risk, since the liability for payment is placed directly on each employer.
 Employers may insure themselves against liability, and in some jurisdictions such insurance is compulsory.

 Format of Country Summaries

-Each country summary discusses five types of programs:
+Each country summary presents information available on five branches of social security:

 - Old age, disability, and survivors;

 - Sickness and maternity;

 - Work injury;

 - Unemployment; and

 - Family allowances.

 Old Age, Disability, and Survivors